iu2frl/iu2frl-civ/README.md

 2. Install the build tools: `python -m pip install --upgrade build`
 3. Build the wheel package: `python -m build`
 4. Install the package that was just built: `pip install ./dist/iu2frl_civ-0.0.0.tar.gz`
-5. Test the package using the test code in the `tests/main.py` file
+5. Test the package using the test code in the `tests/fake.py` file (the script will now use the newly built package)
+6. Test the package using the code in the test file you just created

 ## Sample code